-As discussed in Note 8 to the financial statements, the financial impact of COVID-19 and the continuing emergency measures may impact subsequent periods of the Council.
-Our opinion is not modified with respect to this matter.
+As discussed in Note 6 to the financial statements for each year, the financial impact of COVID-19 and the continuing emergency measures may impact subsequent periods of the Council.
+We did not modify our opinion regarding this matter.

 Responsibilities of Management for the Financial Statements